-One of the most common questions one will be asked over the next few days is: did you fast on Yom Kippur?
+One of the most common questions that will be asked over the next few days is: Did you fast on Yom Kippur?

-The Bible says something else that was interpreted by rabbis throughout the course of Jewish history as neither eating nor drinking but praying and making petitions before God for forgiveness.
+The Bible says something else, but it was interpreted by rabbis throughout the course of Jewish history as neither eating nor drinking, but praying and making petitions before God for forgiveness.

-The interesting thing is that fasting is being perceived as the way to “afflict our souls” but the most common blessing one will hear from another during that very season will be “Have an easy fast”.
+The interesting thing is that fasting is being perceived as the way to “afflict our souls”, but the most common blessing one Jew will hear from another during that very season is, “Have an easy fast”.

 Should we fast?
 Should it be easy?
 What are we doing this for?
 Is it for us?
 Is it for God?
-Is it so we will feel good with ourselves?
-What then is the reason man feels terrible with the way he conducts himself throughout the year that makes him feel so good with himself after not eating for 25 hours?
+Is it so we will feel good about ourselves?
+What then is the reason a man feels terrible with the way he conducts himself throughout the year that makes him feel so good about himself after not eating for 25 hours?

 Is it our soul that we afflict by not eating or just our very empty tummies?

 God has asked the nation of Israel to afflict their souls.
-In light of the scriptures one must search what is that way one should be afflicting his soul.
+In light of the scriptures, one must search how they should be afflicting their soul.

-Please pay close attention to the fact that there were 2 things required from the nation of Israel at the same time: Afflicting the souls and offering an offering made by fire.
+Please pay close attention to the fact that there were two things required from the nation of Israel at the same time: Affliction of the soul and an offering made by fire.

-Tradition is nice when it leads you to where the word of God is leading – true worship of God and humility of us.
-Whenever tradition brings the ME as the holy one and ME as the suffering one and ME as the righteous one – then this tradition is no better than any false teaching and false doctrines of other religions and faiths who believes in other gods.
+Tradition is nice when it leads you to where the word of God is leading – true worship of God and humility of self.
+Whenever tradition brings the ME as the holy one, and ME as the suffering one, and ME as the righteous one – then this tradition is no better than any false doctrine or false teaching of other religions and faiths who believe in other gods.

-When God is telling us “Afflict your souls”, He is talking about our souls, spirit, and not our tummies and body.
+When God says, “afflict your souls”, He is talking about our spirit, not our tummy or body.

-What is then the affliction of the soul? – Here comes the point of Jesus – One can afflict His soul only when one understand that one has no chance becoming holy by one’s own strength and deeds.
-This helplessness is the worst thing one’s soul can experience.
+What is the affliction of the soul? – Here comes the point of Jesus – Someone can afflict their soul, only when they understand that they have no chance becoming holy by their own strength and works.
+This helplessness is the worst thing someone’s soul can experience.

 Here comes the second thing God has demanded: Offering!

-Who is then that was offered for us since we can not justify ourselves by our own strength and deeds:
+Who was offered for us since we cannot justify ourselves by our own strength and works:

-Peter and Paul, both Jewish people by all opinions, were well acquainted with the Law and the traditions, and both of them understood that precious truth that was revealed in Messiah’s life, death and resurrection:
+Peter and Paul, both Jewish people in every respect, were well acquainted with the Law and the traditions, and both of them understood the precious truth that was revealed in Messiah’s life, death, and resurrection: